Asymptotic stability of solitons to 1D Nonlinear Schrodinger Equations in subcritical case: Introduction

-$(iii)$ The linearized operator $H(\alpha)$ has zero as its only eigenvalue with generalized eigenfunction space spanned by $\{\xi_1, \xi_2, \xi_3, \xi_4\}$, no resonance and no embedded eigenvalues in its continuous spectrum. \\ {\bf Remark 1.1} If we restrict ourself to power functions, roughly speaking, $(ii)$ means the lowest degree of $F$ is $\frac{19}{14}$, which improves the result in \cite{BP} where the degree of $F$ is assumed to be at least four.\\ {\bf Remark 1.2} Although $(iii)$ is widely assumed in the papers studying asymptotic stability, as we know, for pure power nonlinearity namely $F(x)=x^l$, $(iii)$ fails.
-However there are some possible remedies to deal with the case when more than one discrete spectrum occurs, such as the so called `` Fermi Golden Rule" hypothesis (FGR) introduced by Sigal \cite{S1}.\\ {\bf Remark 1.3} If we assume $n<5$, then $(i)$ is naturally satisfied.
-Meanwhile $(i)$ may holds for combined nonlinearities, hence we use $(i)$ instead of $n<5$.
+{\bf Remark 1.1} If we restrict ourself to the linear combination of power functions, roughly speaking, $(ii)$ means the lowest degree of $F$ is $\frac{3}{2}$, which improves the result in \cite{BP} where the degree of $F$ is assumed to be at least four.\\ {\bf Remark 1.2} For $n<5$, it is proved in Weinstein \cite{W1,W2} that the generalized eigenfunction space to zero of $H(\alpha)$ is four dimensional.
+For cubic nonlinearity in three dimensions, Costin, Huang, Schlag \cite{CHS} proved that $H(\alpha)$ has no imbedded eigenvalues.
+However, whether there exists imbedded eigenvalue or eigenvalues in the gap between zero and the continuous spectrum in the one dimension case for subcritical power nonlinearity is unknown.\\ {\bf Remark 1.3} Although $(iii)$ is widely assumed in the papers studying asymptotic stability, the rationality of $(iii)$ is unknown when $F(x)=x^p$ and $0<p<2$.
+However there are some possible remedies to deal with the case when more than one discrete spectrum occurs, such as the so called `` Fermi Golden Rule" hypothesis (FGR) introduced by Sigal \cite{S1}.
+See also Cuccagna \cite{C2}, Soffer, Weinstein \cite{SW1,SW2} for applications of normal forms and Fermi Golden Rule in the study of dynamics near solitons.\\ {\bf Remark 1.4} If we assume $n<5$, then $(iv)$ is naturally satisfied (e.g.\cite{Taz}).
+Meanwhile, $(iv)$ may hold for combined nonlinearities.

-Before going to the main theorem, we give a proposition on the wellposedness.
-The proof is presented in Appendix A. \begin{Proposition} For $F$ satisfying Assumption A, if the initial data $u_h\in H^2$ satisfies $\|u_h(1+|x|)^2\|_2<\infty$, then there exists a unique solution $u(t)$ to equation (\ref{1}), furthermore, we have